-There are big changes coming to the American workforce.
+How will you lead the future workforce?
+There are big changes coming to American organizations.
 In order to survive and thrive in the very different workplace of tomorrow, organizations need to know, plan and stay in front of these changes.

 Today leaders and managers need winning strategies to avoid the costly pitfalls of high turnover, low morale, and poor collaboration—not to mention the high costs of missed deadlines and incomplete projects.

 Transformational Leadership & The Future of Work